bikisaikia/ardue/Building-Ardublockly.md

 This will remove any previous build directory, rebuild it, and remove any temporary files.

 ## Final Step: Packing all Ardublockly (platform independent)
 This step is only meant if you wish to pack the Ardublockly application into a distributable form.
-You can pack ardublockly running the following command from the project root directory:
+You can pack Ardublockly running the following command from the project root directory:

 ```
 python package/pack_ardublockly.py
 ```

-The pack script is designed for the build servers to zip the required contents into a single file to be uploaded to cloud storage, so it still leaves quite a few things behind.
+The pack script is designed for the build servers to zip the required contents into a single file to be uploaded to cloud storage, so it does not pack all the repository source code.
 This script creates a new folder on the same level a the project root, and then zips it and saves it into the folder 'upload' within the project root.

 [1]: https://github.com/carlosperate/ardublockly/releases/